arxiver/Onepiecelang/README.md

 It​ ​is included in the folder “./data” which represents the ​ **unigram** ​of most frequent words ordered ascendingly

-## Description of the code attached
+## Description

-The code is divided into 4 functions
+The core is divided into 5 functions

 - read_unigrams
 - find_spaces